Zzanetiite/team-events/README.md

 git clone https://github.com/Zzanetiite/team-events.git
 ```

 This application runs with Python.
 Therefore, it requires Python environment on the machine it is being ran.
-Ensure `pip` and `python` are installed on the machine prior to followin
+Ensure `pip` and `python` are installed on the machine prior to following

 1. Create environment using